 We have a particular focus on efforts that support key sectors that drive economic growth and promote high wage, high skill, high demand jobs.

-Goal: Expand opportunities for low-income workers to develop skills, secure and sustain higher paying jobs, build assets and achieve greater economic independence.
+Goal: Expand opportunities for low-income individuals and families to achieve greater economic success.

 We have a particular focus on efforts that provide education, job training, and support services to people working hard to improve their economic circumstances.